AdoboPeanuts/Pandas_Homework/README.md

 ```
-Python Homework by John Mangahas
+Pandas Homework by John Mangahas

 ```